galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 ## Building a Tree

-The basic method of building a tree begins with a set of *distances*, which record how different the taxa are from each other.
+The first method of building a tree begins with a set of *distances*, which record how different the taxa are from each other.
 Distances have very desirable properties, that can be summarised as follows, for any objects $$ x $$, $$y$$, $$z$$, and writing $$d(x,y)$$ to mean the distance from $$x$$ to $$y$$ etc.  These properties are:
  * *non-negativity* -- distances can never be negative, and in fact we treat two things as identical if they have a distance of 0 between them.
  * *symmetry* -- the distance from $$x$$ to $$y$$ is the same as the distance from $$y$$ to $$x$$; that is, $$d(x,y) = d(y,x)$$.